Recruited: April 1941

 Churchill was one of the French Section's early recruits, joining in April 1941.
 In January 1942 he was sent on his first mission, during which he met a charismatic artist named André Girard, the leader of a Resistance network called CARTE, based at Antibes on the Riviera.
 Girard had already come to the attention of SOE's local URCHIN network, which had reported CARTE's important links with many senior members of the French army.
 Very soon the British convinced themselves that Girard was capable of achieving great things, and agreed to send him more agents, arms and supplies.

-In April, Churchill made another brief expedition to bring two wireless operators, Edward Zeff and Isidore Newman, to Antibes, then returned in August to become the head of a new liaison circuit called SPINDLE, which would work with CARTE to train Girard's men and carry out sabotage along the Cote d'Azur.
+In April 1942, Churchill made another brief expedition to bring two wireless operators, Edward Zeff and Isidore Newman, to Antibes, then returned once more in August to become the head of a new liaison circuit called SPINDLE, which would work with CARTE to train Girard's men and carry out sabotage along the Cote d'Azur.
 To assist, Churchill also adopted two abandoned F Section agents, an Egyptian Jewish wireless operator named Adolphe Rabinovitch, and a French–born courier, Odette Sansom.

 In November the Germans invaded the southern, unoccupied zone of France.
 This marked the beginning of the end for CARTE, which soon descended into chaos following a split between Girard and his chief of staff, Henri Frager.
 Churchill decided to relocate SPINDLE to the safety of St Jorioz in the Haute‐Savoie, but while he and Girard flew to London for talks in March 1943 SPINDLE was infiltrated by Hugo Bleicher, one of the Germans' most successful spycatchers.
 Within hours of parachuting back on 15 April Churchill was arrested by Bleicher, who had tracked him and his courier Odette to a hotel in St Jorioz.
 Rabinovitch, based ten miles away at the village of Faverges, evaded capture.

 Churchill and Odette were held by the Italians, then transferred to Fresnes prison in Paris.
-Despite Bleicher's attempts to get them to talk both remained silent, and in February 1944 Churchill was told he was being exchanged and transferred to Berlin: another captured agent had told Bleicher that Churchill was a relation of Winston Churchill, which had been enough to attract the attention of the SS (Churchill later reported that Bleicher had encouraged him to make the most of the connection, despite Churchill privately confessing to him that he was only distantly related to the prime minister).
+Despite Bleicher's attempts to get them to talk both remained silent, and in February 1944 Churchill was told he was important enough to be exchanged for a German agent, after a captured CARTE courier, André Marsac, had told Bleicher that Churchill was a close relation of Winston Churchill.
+When the SS heard of this, Bleicher, whose Abwehr department was effectively in competition with the Gestapo, reportedly encouraged Churchill to make the most of the story to save himself, even though Churchill had privately confessed to Bleicher that it wasn't true.

-The exchange was never made.
-Shortly after his arrival at Gestapo headquarters in Berlin he was transferred to Sachsenhausen concentration camp, and placed in "Sonderlager A", a section outside the main compound reserved for a small number of special prisoners.
+Churchill was taken to Germany but no exchange was made.
+Shortly after his arrival at Gestapo headquarters in Berlin, Churchill was transferred to Sachsenhausen concentration camp and placed in "Sonderlager A", a section outside the main compound reserved for a small number of special prisoners.
 Here he met several British officers, including Harry "Wings" Day, one of the architects and survivors of the Great Escape; mindful of his status as a captured spy and unprotected by the Geneva Convention, Churchill chose not to push his luck and refused to help with their new tunneling plans (Day and four others made a successful breakout in September 1944 but all were quickly recaptured).

 As the Allies approached Berlin in April 1945, Churchill was moved again to the concentration camps of Flossenberg and then Dachau, where he joined a motley bunch of generals, politicians, royalty, German anti–Nazis and other high profile prisoners lodged in the camp's brothel.
 The plan was to evacuate these so‐called Prominenten south into Austria, but after reaching Innsbruck they were fortunate to come under Wehrmacht rather than SS jurisdiction, which probably saved them from execution.
 On 4 May they were liberated by American forces at a lakeside hotel in South Tyrol.
 After returning to London via Italy, Churchill was awarded the Distinguished Service Order (DSO), and the Croix de guerre.